A Quick Guide to the Microsoft Power Platform

 The Power Platform is a layer on top of various data sources, which allows anyone of any technical ability to work that data.

-The no-code/low-code approach gives non-developers (citizen developers) the tools to build apps, create workflows, or leverage AI to solve problems.
+The no-code/low-code approach gives non-developers (citizen developers) the tools to build custom apps, create workflows, or leverage AI to solve problems and business needs.

 Teams no longer have to wait for IT to tackle a new project such as digitizing paper-based processes.

-They can build an app to replace old systems, create a Power BI dashboard, or automate project tasks within hours using the Power Platform.
+They can build an app to replace old systems, create a Power BI dashboard, or automate project tasks within hours using the MS Power Platform tools.

 This allows businesses to try new ideas and iterate quickly whilst also getting more from their data.

-The Power Platform connects to several data sources, including Azure, Dynamics 365, and the Common Data Service (CDS).
+Microsoft’s Power Platform connects to several data sources, including Azure, Dynamics 365, and the Dataverse.

 The CDS, a unified data scheme that allows applications and services to interact, is key to the Power Platform.